-To your child, the world is full of interesting things.
-In shopping centres, they’re often at your child’s eye level.
-Children are also easily influenced by clever marketing of children’s products – for example, toys and unhealthy food.
-And it can be hard for children to understand that some pretty, shiny or yummy things aren’t good for them or are a waste of money.
+Also, children are easily influenced by clever marketing of products aimed at children – for example, toys and unhealthy food.
+Children don’t always understand that some pretty, shiny or yummy things aren’t good for them or aren’t good value for money.

+It can be hard to say no when you know that giving in will make your child happy or stop them from asking.
 But if you give in, your child learns that pestering works.
-And this means he’ll keep pestering.
+And this means they’ll keep pestering in the future.

-- Talk with your child about advertising and smart shopping.
+- Talk with your older child about advertising and smart shopping.
 For example, you could talk about how free toys might make you want to buy some fast food products.